chappy84/google-analytics-server-side/README.markdown

 - setAccount
 - setPageTitle
 - setCharset
-- setEvent**

-**setEvent is not required if arguments are provided to trackEvent. get methods are also provided for all of the above.
+Get methods are also provided for all of the above.
 All methods but get methods allow chaining for ease of use.

 ### Event Tracking